Marine aquarium: Incandescent

 Incandescent lamps have been phased out over the years.
 They are wasteful of energy, producing between 15 and 30 lumens per watt of power (out of a possible 683 lumens per watt for an ideal light source).
 They can be found many times in older aquarium light hoods.
 They burn out frequently, put off a lot of heat, and normally do not have an appropriate spectrum associated with them.
 Most incandescent lamps can be replaced with commonly available and efficient screw in power compact bulbs.

 Standard fluorescent

-Standard fluorescent tubes are the common light bars you find in commercial ceilings.
+Standard fluorescent tubes are the common light bars found in commercial ceilings.
 Fluorescent lighting has more color temperatures available which are more suited to aquariums than those of incandescent bulbs.
 They are also more efficient than incandescent lighting, averaging between 90 and 95 lumens per watt.
 The downside to regular fluorescent lights is that they do not have the intensity to penetrate into deeper aquariums.